Shivangx01b/shivangx01b.github.io/_posts/2020-08-10-ip-rotation.md

 ```
 ![Alt Text](https://media.giphy.com/media/dLolp8dtrYCJi/giphy.gif)

-Now the next thing remains is to check it we can bruteforce this ...Well after 3 ~ 4 tried including the above requests so total like ~ 7 requests I got response like
+Now the next thing remains is to check if we can bruteforce this ...Well after 3 ~ 4 tried including the above requests so total like ~ 7 requests I got response like

 ```
 {"error":"Something went wrong, Ip 47.1.X.x" is added to blacklist try again later"}